mimo2025/gitsmarttest/README.md

 # Git Smart: Mastering Version Control, CLI, and GitHub
 By: Lauren Feldman and Mira Mohan

-# Your Workshop Assignment: `Collaborative To-Do List App`
+# Your Workshop Assignment: `Personal Website Project`
 ## Overview
-This is a simple command-line to-do list app.
-Your task is to complete the missing functions, test them, and submit your changes by creating a new branch.
+In this project, you’ll be creating a simple personal website using HTML and CSS.
+Your task is to personalize the provided website template by adding your own information and making changes using Git, CLI, and GitHub.
+You’ll practice creating branches, committing changes, resolving merge conflicts, and managing pull requests.

 ### Tasks
 1. Clone the repository.